Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 This article wasn’t meant to make you change your mind about consuming products produced by sheep, but rather to make you aware of potential problems in the sheep industry.
 If you feel like you should do something, consider only purchasing meat and wool products that are regulated and/or certified to help ensure that the sheep are treated as humanely and ethically as possible.

-- Another interesting article on sheep: How Much Does a Sheep Cost?
-(2022 Price Guide)
+- See Also: How Much Does a Sheep Cost?

 Featured Image Credit: manizosx, Shutterstock